jaspector

 Minimum 72-hour notice is required; no work on Sundays or legal holidays

-Do I need a building permit in Township of Radnor, PA?
+01 Do I need a building permit in Radnor, PA?

 Most construction work requires permits; applicants are told to contact Community Development for permit determinations.

-How much does a building permit cost in Township of Radnor, PA?
+02 How much does a building permit cost in Radnor, PA?

-How do I apply for a building permit in Township of Radnor, PA?
+03 How do I apply for a building permit in Radnor, PA?

-What work is exempt from building permits in Township of Radnor, PA?
+04 What work is exempt from building permits in Radnor, PA?

+Not all construction work requires a permit in Radnor, PA.
 The following work is generally exempt: Ordinary repairs under the Pennsylvania UCC.
 Note: Public-facing Township page does not publish a separate exempt-work list.
 Applicants are directed to contact Community Development for project-specific permit determinations.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Township of Radnor, PA?
+05 How do I schedule a building inspection in Radnor, PA?